Ida Liu

-Ida Liu (Chinese: 劉宏敏) is a Chinese American banking executive and was the Global Head of Citi Private Bank, a position which she has held from April 2021 until February 2025.
-She previously headed Citi Private Bank in North America.
+Ida Liu (劉宏敏) is an American banking executive and the Chief Executive Officer of HSBC Private Bank, a position she assumed in January 2026.
+Prior to this role, she served as Global Head of Citi Private Bank, after having led the firm's North American private bank.

 Early life and education

-Raised in Orinda, California by Mandarin speaking parents, Liu holds a B.A. with honors from Wellesley College and an Executive MBA from the Wharton School of the University of Pennsylvania.
+Raised in Orinda, California by Mandarin speaking parents, Liu holds a B.A. with honors from Wellesley College.
 She speaks fluent Mandarin and Spanish.

 Career

 Early career

 Liu started her career in 1998 as a mergers & acquisitions investment banker at BT Wolfensohn, now part of Deutsche Bank.

 She joined Merrill Lynch's investment bank in 1999 and worked in both New York and Hong Kong, focusing on China and Taiwan deals in the technology, media and telecom sectors.

 In 2004, Liu was appointed Global Head of Sales, Marketing and Business Development at womenswear designer Vivienne Tam.
 During her tenure, she launched the Vivienne Tam Dress line, and established flagship stores in China.